koto-lang/koto/docs/reference/core_lib/map.md

 ## get

 `|Map, Key| -> Value`
+`|Map, Key, Value| -> Value`

-Returns the value corresponding to the given key, or `()` if the map doesn't contain the key.
+Returns the value corresponding to the given key, or the provided default value if the map doesn't contain the key.

+If no default value is provided then `()` is returned.

 ### Example